Jeunese/jeunese.github.io/docs/guidelines.md

 -  Avoid using the same word twice in the same screen
 -  Use one word for CTA and text buttons unless there is a verb involved
 -  Avoid negative words
--  Avoid overusing "please", "thank you", and "sorry", especially for normal operations of the program
-    -  Use "please" only in situations where you're asking someone to do something inconvenient or where the software is at fault
-    -  Use "thank you" when you're asking someone to provide input that is inconvenient or difficult to get
-    -  Use "sorry" only in situations that cause serious problems for the user, such as data loss
-    -  Use missteps as an opportunity to encourage users to keep navigating through the product

 #### For tooltips: